Typical bloom time: December through May

 Like many public gardens, the Mendocino Coast Botanical Gardens has been built through the devotion and hard work of people who love plants and gardens.
 The Gardens has been particularly fortunate in having so many outstanding Rhododendron enthusiasts and experts to help guide the development of the collection.
-As of 2013, the MCBG collection includes over 122 species of rhododendrons and 315 taxa, many of them developed by the region's prolific, enthusiastic, and generous rhododendron growers.
-Over 1,000 Rhododendrons can be seen blooming throughout the Gardens from early spring until June.
+As of 2018, the MCBG collection includes over 124 species of rhododendrons and 315 taxa, many of them developed by the region's prolific, enthusiastic, and generous rhododendron growers.
+More than 1,000 rhododendrons can be seen blooming throughout the Gardens during peak bloom in April and May.

 Tender Species and Big-Leaf Rhododendron Collection